ellennickles/code-your-way-s25/week11/README.md

   - What tasks will you accomplish, and by when?
   - What challenges or questions are you currently facing?
   - What resources or support will you need?
-  - What specific feedback would be most helpful at this stage (conceptual, creative, or technical)?
+  - What specific feedback would be most helpful at this stage (conceptual, creative, technical)?
 - [Submit your progress and timeline here](https://forms.gle/CJZMpMpTeDxpvWv18)